-UPDATE: I do have a few pedal decks left. $60 with eggbeater cleats, and you are free to go into business making them yourself.
+UPDATE: I do have a single pair of pedal decks left. $60 with eggbeater cleats, and you are free to go into business making them yourself.

 You can make platform pedals out of recycled skate decks with a saw, a drill and a wood rasp.
 The platforms clip into clipless pedals, so you can ride your race bike in sneakers.

 I’ve been riding these for about 7 years, almost exclusively.
 They’re the most comfortable pedals I’ve ever ridden, by a wide margin, and very grippy in all conditions except slick mud.
 Plus, they let you switch your pedals from clip-in to free-pedaling in about four seconds.

 Making them is simple, but you can also buy them from me without the cleats. $20 shipped for the pair, drilled for SPD or Eggbeater cleats.
 You can get new cleats from Eggbeater – also about $20.